 Temporomandibular (TM) disorders can affect either the structure of your joint or the surrounding muscular system.
 To diagnose a TM disorder, Dr. Slaman will conduct a complete exam, analyzing your bite, muscles, and joint.
 He can also use 3-D imaging to look for damage to the joint.
 If your jaw pain is due to muscle inflammation, Dr. Slaman can usually treat it with a custom-made oral appliance.
 When this is the case, he checks whether patients have any related breathing disorders so the appliance will not negatively affect the airway.

-Along with routine cleanings, treatment with sealants and fluoride are very effective at helping prevent tooth decay.
+Along with routine cleanings, treatment with sealants are very effective at helping prevent tooth decay.
 A sealant is a liquid plastic coating that Dr. Slaman will apply to the tops of your molars.
 After it hardens, it will keep food particles from accumulating in the pits and grooves on your teeth.
-Topical fluoride treatments can strengthen your tooth enamel, helping to prevent dental decay.
-Treatment with fluoride can even reverse tooth decay in its early stages.
+Dental sealants are appropriate for both children and adults who want to protect their smiles from future decay.
+The Center for Disease Control has found that sealants can reduce the risk of cavities by nearly 80 percent, especially in school-age children.

 Periodontal (gum) disease is a very common inflammatory condition that affects the hard and soft structures supporting the teeth.
 Early detection and treatment is crucial for maintaining oral health, and we offer treatments for mild to moderate gum disease.
 During a deep cleaning, we will remove plaque and tartar from below your gum line.
 In addition, we will also smooth your tooth roots, since rough patches can easily trap additional bacteria in the future.
 We can also provide a topical antibiotic, Arestin®.
 Often, we offer this medication in conjunction with deep cleanings.